Stanford-ChEMH-MCAC/gcal_usage/README.md

 This repository contains a python script for analyzing the users (event creators) and hours (total duration of events) on a [Google calendar](https://www.google.com/calendar/about/) in specified intervals of time.
 The script relies on Google's [Google calendar python API](https://developers.google.com/calendar/quickstart/python).
 The [ChEM-H MCAC](https://chemh.stanford.edu/knowledge-centers/metabolic-chemistry-analysis-center) uses this script to distribute operating costs for our LC-MS instruments to our collaborators on a usage-time normalized basis.

-We are publishing it because (a) we want to be transparent about how our cost-sharing is done and (b) because learning the Google calendar API took a lot of time and there is a chance this may be useful to other folks that use
+We are publishing it because (a) we want to be transparent about how our cost-sharing is done and (b) because learning the Google calendar API took a lot of time and there is a chance this may be useful to other folks that use Google Calendar to track instrument usage.

 ## Installation